 Depending on your nationality and the purpose of your journey, you will require a valid work permit ıncluding a working visa.
 Thai law requires foreigner to earn quite a substantial wage to be qualified to receive a work permit.

-Finding a job in Thailand that will pay well can be a challenge particularly for expatriates who would like to reside in Thailand.
+Finding employment in Thailand that will pay well can be a challenge particularly for expatriates who would like to reside in Thailand.

 For a foreigner, it is still easy to find a job in Bangkok than in other parts of the Thailand.
 Nevertheless, before you get a job offer your employer must provide evidence that there is no Thai citizen readily available for the vacancy.